 Well, good habits are deeply engrained, too.
 Why not work on making positive habits part of your routine?

-Here’s a look at some daily, monthly, and yearly habits to help kickstart your quest.
+Below, you’ll find suggestions for daily, monthly, and yearly habits to help kickstart your quest.
 Just remember that everyone’s version of happiness is a little different, and so is their path to achieving it.

 If some of these habits create added stress or just don’t fit your lifestyle, ditch them.
 With a little time and practice, you’ll figure out what does and doesn’t work for you.